NgJackin/knit-plugin/README.md

 ### Circular Dependency Detection
 - Provider and Injections will be stored and analysed to detect any circular dependencies which will cause runtime errors.
-- Providers / Injections involved in circular dependencies will have inline annotations in the editor to alert the user.
+- Providers / Injections involved in circular dependencies will have inline warnings in the editor to alert the user.

 ## Planned Features for Future Releases